davidfauth/Neo4jH3/Documentation.md

 ### Arguments
 * geographyExpr: A LONG expression representing a point geography in WKT format
 * resolutionExpr: An INT expression, whose value is expected to be between 0 and 15 inclusive, specifying the resolution of the child H3 cell ID.
+* LatLonOrder A STRING that indicates the order of the geometry (latlon or lonlat)

 ### Returns
 Returns the H3 cell ID (as a LONG) corresponding to the provided point at the specified resolution.